 About Us

-We are a family foundation dedicated to strengthening communities and improving the life outcomes of disadvantaged youth and their families in Washington, DC, Los Angeles and Orange County, California, and Western Massachusetts.
+We are a family foundation dedicated to strengthening communities and improving the life outcomes of historically underserved youth and their families in Washington, DC, Los Angeles and Orange County, California, and Western Massachusetts.

 Our Guiding Values